MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/development/enabling-oauth-confidential-clients-with-ad-fs.md

 ms.topic: article
 ---

-# Build a server-side application that uses OAuth confidential clients by using AD FS 2016 or later
+# Build a server-side app that uses OAuth confidential clients by using AD FS 2016 or later

 Active Directory Federation Services (AD FS) 2016 and later supports clients that can maintain their own secret, such as an app or service that runs on a web server.
 These clients are known as *confidential clients*.

-The following diagram shows a web application running on a web server.
+This article describes a web application running on a web server.
 The application serves as a confidential client to AD FS.

 ## Prerequisites
 You'll need the following resources: